shivannis/xandr-docs-public/xandr-docs/articles/seller-tag/safeframe-api-reference.md

 ---
-Title : SafeFrame API Reference
-Description :
-SafeFrame is a managed, API-enabled iframe.
-It opens a line of ms.custom : seller-tag
+title : SafeFrame API Reference description : SafeFrame is a managed, API-enabled iframe. ms.custom : seller-tag
 ---

-# SafeFrame API Reference
+# SafeFrame API reference

 SafeFrame is a managed, API-enabled iframe.
 It opens a line of communication between the publisher page content and the iframe-contained external content, such as ads.
 It operates in a